 Denim Price | $215–$295

 Imogene + Willie was born in the back of a Nashville gas station with a distinct brand of craftsman grit.
-After spending years in a family denim business, Matt and Carrie Eddmenson created the shop in hopes that it would one day become a destination for likeminded seekers of quality American Made apparel.
-Today, the American Made brand hasn’t lost a bit of its stubborn passion and now has a strong follower base that swear by the quality and aesthetic of the brand.
+After spending years in a family denim business, Matt and Carrie Eddmenson created the shop in hopes that it would one day become a destination for likeminded seekers of quality American-made apparel.
+Today, the American-made brand hasn’t lost a bit of its stubborn passion and now has a strong follower base that swears by the quality and aesthetic of the brand.
 I+W stands out for its personal approach to denim and for never losing sight of the little things.
-You can visit their store in Nashville or Portland or browse their selection online.
+You can visit their store in Nashville or Portland, or browse their selection online.

 Based In | Los Angeles, CA